grace-notes/website/contents/topics/life-of-christ.md

 (b) And the facetious question is: ‘a man dressed in white?’

-· Christ actually answers this one for the crowd.
+&bull; Christ actually answers this one for the crowd.
 ‘Behold those in glorious clothing and possessing luxury are in the palace.’

-· Because there is no chance in the world that someone would find someone dressed in such a fine way out in the wilderness.
+&bull; Because there is no chance in the world that someone would find someone dressed in such a fine way out in the wilderness.
 The notion is utterly ridiculous.
 In fact, John was dressed in rough clothing, fit for his life there, as they all would remember - Matthew 3:4.